ShivaRadmanesh/Arm-Microcontreller-Project/README.md

 # Othello
 <br>

 Othello is a board game (also known as <i>Reversi</i>) for two players, played on an 8×8 uncheckered board.
-This project is an implementation of this game to play on an ARM-STM32 F3Discovery microcontroller.
+This project is an implementation of this game to be run on an ARM-STM32 F3Discovery microcontroller.

 <p float="center">
 <img src="readmeImages/1.jpg" width="500px">